 Do not let the magnitude of our global health crisis keep you from acting.
 If anything, the level of catastrophe we face should strengthen our resolve.
 There is only one fight, and we either participate or watch from the sidelines.
 For herbalists, who draw our powers of healing from the Earth, it is imperative that we work to heal the whole organism.

 For inspiration, let us look to the resilient powers of Nature.
-Consider two clearcuts, one situated next to a healthy forest, the other located in the middle of a housing development, cut off from other intact landscapes.
+Consider two clearcuts, one situated next to a relatively intact, healthy forest, the other located in the middle of a housing development, cut off from other intact landscapes.
 The latter clearcut is seeded by opportunistic pioneers.
-With only the non-native plants popular to mainstream lawn design nearby, the land is open to invasives.
+With only the plants popular to mainstream lawn design nearby, the land is open to opportunistic non-natives.
 Privet and multiflora rose take over.
 Insects who depend on specific plant hosts cannot settle here.
 The birds who feast on these insects must settle someplace else, and so on.
 The web of life is disrupted.
 Our island of regrowth suffers from disconnection.
+This novel ecosystem will create new connections, build soil and heal eventually, but it will take a very long time.

 On the other hand, we have the clearcut located next to an intact forest.
 Here we see the difference connection makes.
 Trees from the forest seed the new opening.
 Wildflowers that have not flowered in decades from want of light use this break in the canopy to make seed, further strengthening the clearing.
 Animals that thrive at the edges, such as songbirds and deer, are drawn to the site.
 Trees grow to create habitat for warblers and other birds who prefer to perch in low cover.
 The landscape heals from the logging slowly but surely.
 In a hundred years, there will be a mature forest connected to the greater whole.
 We must learn from the forest.
-Individuals, communities, and societies severed from each other and the world they inhabit cannot heal.
+For individuals, communities, and societies severed from each other and the world they inhabit, healing is difficult.
 Our vitality depends on that of the whole.
 Its vitality depends on us.